ryan-neil/react-resources/README.md

 __Create-React-App__ (CRA) is a utility script that:
   * Creates a skeleton react project with a bunch of files and folders already there for you
-  * Sets it up so that the JavaScript files are run through Babel automatically
+  * When created, the JavaScript files are automatically run through Babel for us
-  * Lets us use super-modern JavaScript features/idioms
+  * It allows us to use super-modern JavaScript features/idioms
-  * Makes testing and deployment much easier
+  * In addition, it makes testing and deployment much easier

 ### 11.1 Installation